mytechnotalent/embassy-pico-neo-button/README.md

 - Release the button: Both LEDs will turn off

 ## Code Overview
-The main async loop repeatedly calls `ws2812::run_cycle`, which handles button state and LED updates.
+The main async loop repeatedly calls `run_cycle::run_cycle`, which handles button state and LED updates.
 Hardware setup is abstracted in `config.rs` for clarity and reusability.

 ## License
 This project is licensed under the Apache License.
 See [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) for details.